-When a piece is not in the key of C Major or A Minor, it requires the use of accidentals.
-To avoid having to keep writing those accidentals, we can place them at the beginning of the piece using what is known as a key signature.
+When a piece is not in the key of C major or A minor, it requires the use of accidentals.
+To avoid having to write these accidentals over and over again, we can place them at the beginning of the piece using what is called a key signature.

-For instance, a piece in D Major's key makes regular use of the notes of F-sharp and C-sharp, so the key signature uses those accidentals.
-When this key signature is present, all F and C notes are automatically raised and become sharp notes unless the symbol of the natural accidental precedes them.
+For example, a piece in the key of D major regularly uses the notes F# and C#, so the key signature uses these accidentals.
+When this key signature is present, all F and C notes are automatically raised and become sharp notes, unless the symbol of the natural accidental precedes them.

 Following, we have a fragment from Beethoven's famous Ode to Joy, in D Major's key.
 Note how all the F and C notes are played sharp: